The Creation of Dali's Divine Comedy

-Even though the story describes Dante’s passage through the circles of Hell, Purgatory and Heaven, at a deeper level it represents, allegorically, the journey of life in the search of purpose and higher values.
+At a deeper level the story represents, allegorically, the journey of life in the search of purpose and higher values.

 Dante Alighieri (1265-1321) was a great poet and a master of Italian literature.
 The Divine Comedy is a milestone in the history of European literature.
 It was the first literary narrative not written in Latin, as it was customary during the Middle Ages, but used the common Italian language widely spoken in Tuscany.

 Learn more about the Divine Comedy suite and how it was created.